big-shadow/batch-cryptor/README.md

 # batch-cryptor

-This bash program is used to batch encrypt and deploy directories recursivley into cloud shared folders (Google Drive, OneDrive, etc) and purge the local data.
+This bash program is used to batch encrypt and deploy file structures recursivley into monitored folders (Google Drive, OneDrive, etc).

 ## Examples